Taipo/pareto_security/README.md

 Pareto Security does not claim to prevent all PHP related attack vectors either.
 It does however attempt to do it better than most addons/plugins that do claim to be the end all of PHP security.

+Pareto Security is written by an ex-attacker who intimately knows the mindset of attackers and therefore how to prevent them launching most attacks on Wordpress code.

-Footnote 1: Wordfence file scanner will flag pareto_security.php as possibly malicious.
+Footnote 1: Wordfence file scanner may flag pareto_security.php as possibly malicious.
 You can safely add pareto_security.php to the Wordfence ignore list to prevent future messages.

-Footnote 2: I recommend that you also install a plugin that sets the Content Security Policy header

 == Installation ==